ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 If a malicious or corrupt node generates a block which is considered invalid by the Ixian protocol, such a block is simply discarded and the generator is added to a black list and eventually disconnected from the network.
 (The node which produced an invalid block is not immediately disconnected, as the error might have occurred due to a software bug, rather than malicious intent.)
 Because each node will perform its own validity checks, and it is expected that ‘honest’ or correct nodes outnumber the malicious or corrupted ones, only the proper block will accumulate enough signatures to be accepted by the network majority and invalid blocks will simply be discarded when encountered.
 In this way, the Ixian network can be considered “self-healing”.

+As an additional safety measure, if a block contains invalid transactions or results in an incorrect WalletState, the reference implementation will not accept the block, even if it has sufficient signatures.

 ## More About Signatures